Refrillygt/landing-page-vektor-engine-template/README.md

 ---

-## 💻 How to Install and Run on Your Local Laptop
+## 💻 How to Install and Run on Your Local Computer

 Follow these step-by-step instructions to get the application running locally on your machine.